 Thank You to Our Veterans

 Every year, on the eleventh day of the eleventh month, America pauses to honor our nation’s veterans.
-The date for Veterans Day is deliberate; it marks the armistice signed in 1918 for the cessation of hostilities on the Western Front of World War I. It is a day to honor the veterans of all wars, but especially to honor those still living.
+The date for Veterans Day is deliberate; it marks the signing of the armistice in 1918 that ended the hostilities of World War I. It is a day to honor the veterans of all wars, but especially those still living.

-Sadly, the “war to end all wars,” as World War I was known, didn’t accomplish that goal, and our nation has continued to require the military service of men and women in every generation since then.
+Sadly, the “war to end all wars,” as World War I was known, failed to accomplish that goal.
+Our nation has continued to require the military service of men and women in every generation since then.

-We at Bibles for America particularly hold dear the freedom we have to worship God, read the Bible, and spread His Word across this nation.
+We at Bibles for America particularly hold dear their sacrifice to protect our freedom to worship God, read the Bible, and spread His Word across this nation.
 We don’t take this freedom for granted.

-And so we’d like to take this time to thank our veterans and their families.
-We pray for those who are struggling with the wounds of war and facing another kind of battle at home, this time to find work, adequate health care, and meaning in civilian life.
+And so we’d like to take the opportunity to thank our veterans and their families.
+We pray for those who are suffering from the wounds of war and facing another kind of battle at home—this time to find work, adequate health care, and meaning in civilian life.
 We appreciate you.
 We have not forgotten you.

 We hope our free study Bible and free Christian e-books would be a source of spiritual comfort, healing, and nourishment for you.
-If you are a veteran, we encourage you to share this post with other veterans you know.
+We encourage you to share this post with any veterans you know.

 May God bless our veterans and their families with His salvation and the full knowledge of the truth.
 From all of us at Bibles for America, thank you for your service.